avalon60/OraTAPI/README.md

    ./bin/quick_config.ps1 -t liquibase
    ```

-The output should look similar to this:
+Assuming we were to configure for "Liquibase with Logger", the output should look similar to this:

 ```
 $ bin/quick_config.sh -t llogger